bkaltug/matrixCalculator/README.md

 # matrixCalculator
-A matrix calculator that can operate following operations: Matrix Addition
+A matrix calculator that can operate following operations:
+- Matrix Addition
+- Matrix Multiplication
+- Matrix Transpose